 I put it in my mouth.
 It felt and tested stone-like.
 I spat it out.
 Now, the menu said the dessert contained ‘macadamia nut’ (singular).
 To this day, I still don’t know if this pebble was a heavily candied nut or an actual pebble.
 Surely SushiSamba wouldn’t try to take their rainforest dessert’s theming to the extreme by half-burying a black pebble in amongst a bowl of very dark brown mush?

 The drinks – as always – were amazing.
 Beautifully crafted cocktails and expertly served sake.
 The service, something I never really took notice of when we were visiting the bar, was surprisingly very good, with a high level of attentiveness and personalisation.
 The bill came to about £three hundred and fifty, which was less pleasant (£forty had been paid upon reservation as a deposit).
-Although the whole evening at SushiSamba was fantastic – and I cannot tell you how much of a F.O.M.O.-related catharsis it is to actually eat there – I am not sure we got £three hundred and fifty worth of value, if that makes any sense.
+Although the whole evening at SushiSamba was fantastic – and I cannot tell you how much of a F.O.M.O.-related catharsis it is to actually eat there – I do prefer its sister restaurant, Duck & Waffle, one floor up.
+I am not sure we got £three hundred and fifty worth of value, if that makes any sense.
 Take about forty percent off the bill, and you’ve got yourself a deal… or maybe this is me secretly still seething about not being in the window?

 *self-styled in capital letters, but I hate that so hereon referred to as “SushiSamba”.